aml-wajeh/aml-wajeh/README.md

 Hi there! 👋 I’m Aml, and I’m passionate about data analytics.
 I love diving into datasets, uncovering insights, and turning raw numbers into meaningful stories.
 Whether it’s wrangling data, creating visualizations, or building predictive models, I’m all in!
 Beyond my professional pursuits, I am an avid chess player, which complements my analytical approach to data analysis.
 I thrive in dynamic environments and am always eager to tackle and learn from new challenges.

-**Education:** Bachelor's in Business Administration (English Section), Damanhur University, Class of 2020.
+**Education:** Bachelor's degree in Business Administration, Damanhur University, Class of 2020.

 **Certifications & Training:**
-**Digital Egypt Youth (DEY):** Mastered SQL, Python, R, Tableau, Power BI, and freelancing skills through a comprehensive 120-hour training.
+  - **Digital Egypt Youth (DEY):** Mastered SQL, Python, R, Tableau, Power BI, and freelancing skills through a comprehensive 120-hour training.
-**Digital Egypt Pioneers Initiative (DEPI):** Completed a six-month intensive program in data analysis and freelancing.
+  - **Digital Egypt Pioneers Initiative (DEPI):** Completed a six-month intensive program in data analysis and freelancing.
-**Alex the Analyst Bootcamp:** Practical training in SQL, Tableau, Power BI, and Python with a focus on real-world applications.
+  - **Alex the Analyst Bootcamp:** Practical training in SQL, Tableau, Power BI, and Python with a focus on real-world applications.

 ## 💻 Technical Toolkit